What is Financial Empowerment?

-Financial empowerment is possessing the knowledge and ability to make choices and take desired actions that improve one’s financial wellbeing.
+Financial empowerment is having the knowledge and ability to make choices and take actions that improve one’s financial wellbeing.

-Financial coaching is a series of one-on-one meetings or check-ins between a client and a coach with the goal of helping that client set and achieve their financial goals.
-Coaching focuses on building the client’s financial skills to promote long-term economic well-being.
+Financial Coaching is a series of one-on-one meetings between a client and a coach that helps the client set and achieve their financial goals.
+Coaching focuses on building the client's financial skills to promote long-term economic well-being.
+The Center for Working Families offers free financial coaching.
+Learn more here.

-Yes, our staff at the Roxbury Center for Financial Empowerment can help you prepare a resume, work with you on interviewing skills, and assist with written and online job applications.
-We also offer workshops in Roxbury that assist with the job search process.
-The final results depend on you but we are happy to help!
+Yes, our staff can help you prepare a resume, work with you on interviewing skills, and assist you with job applications.
+We also offer free virtual workshops on these topics.
+Learn more here.

-Yes, the Roxbury Center has a full array of computers, printers, and Internet access.
+Yes, you can access computers, printers, and internet access at the Center for Working Families in Roxbury.
 We also have a fax machine you can use if you need to send a fax to an employer.

 We can’t decide what the best checking account is for your needs but here are some things to consider: